kkharji/yctrl/README.md

 - `scratchpad`: toggle (hide/unhide) a pre-defeined scratchpad (configured by grid '\<rows\>:\<cols\>:\<start-x\>:\<start-y\>:\<width\>:\<height\>'
-- Auto-switch focus to last window on window destory/minimize/hide -
+- Auto-switch focus to last window on window destory/minimize/hide

 ## Someday

-- [ ] Fix installation by nix overlay
+- Ergonomics
+  - [ ] Move to next/prev space should auto created space if it doesn't exists
   - [ ] Auto create space by id if it doesn't exists.
-- [ ] Move to next/prev space should auto created space if it doesn't exists
+- Control and Access
   - [ ] Maintain internal state of yabai objects
+- Scratchpad
   - [ ] Moving mouse from scratchpad automatically hides it.
-- [x] Improve next/prev to account for floating and unmanaged windows?
-- [x] Make side-effects configurable.
+  - [ ] Have scratchpad window appear in all spaces (now switches to space where it has the scratchpad)
+- Bugs
+  - [ ] Fix installation by nix overlay
+  - [ ] Only switch focus to last window if current isn't hover

 ## Setup